Vine: The BitBlaze Static Analysis Component

 intermediate language (IL) for reasoning about assembly.
 We lift up

-all x86 instructions to the Vine IL, which in a simple, RISC like
+all x86 instructions to the Vine IL, which is a simple, RISC like

 language that makes subsequent analysis possible.
 Our IL reduces the